doesnotcommit/fes/README.md

 ### Structure

-- Project root contains the domain rules and entities, as well as some helper methods and structs.
+- Project root contains the domain rules and entities, as well as some helper methods and structs
 - `./cmd` contains the main executable code and a simple integration test
 - `./rawridefetcher` contains the component responsible for reading the source and ride aggregation by id
 - `./fareestimator` contains the core logic, agnostic to input and output formats.
 This is where the fare calculation is performed